Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Kotlin coroutines rely on a principle called _structured concurrency_ to provide this structure.

 According to this principle, coroutines form a tree hierarchy of parent and child tasks with linked lifecycles.
-A coroutine's lifecycle is the sequence of states it goes through from creation until it completes, fails, or is canceled.
+A coroutine's lifecycle is the sequence of states from its creation until completion, failure, or cancellation.

 A parent coroutine waits for its children to complete before it completes.
-If the parent coroutine fails or is canceled, all its child coroutines are recursively canceled too.
+If the parent coroutine fails or gets canceled, all its child coroutines are recursively canceled too.
 Keeping coroutines connected this way makes cancellation and error handling predictable and safe.

 To maintain structured concurrency, new coroutines can only be launched in a [`CoroutineScope`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/) that defines and manages their lifecycle.
 The `CoroutineScope` includes the _coroutine context_, which defines the dispatcher and other execution properties.
 When you start a coroutine inside another coroutine, it automatically becomes a child of its parent scope.
-The parent coroutine's scope waits for all its children to finish before it completes.

-Calling a [coroutine builder function](#coroutine-builder-functions) such as `CoroutineScope.launch()` on a `CoroutineScope` starts a child coroutine of the coroutine associated with that scope.
+Calling a [coroutine builder function](#coroutine-builder-functions), such as `CoroutineScope.launch()` on a `CoroutineScope`, starts a child coroutine of the coroutine associated with that scope.
 Inside the builder's block, the [receiver](lambdas.md#function-literals-with-receiver) is a nested `CoroutineScope`, so any coroutines you launch there become its children.

 ### Create a coroutine scope with the `coroutineScope()` function